 Your appeal will first occur directly with the SSA, and the second level of appeal will be overseen by an administrative law judge (ALJ).
 Vocational experts or witnesses may also be called to present evidence in support of or against your case.

 The complexity of the application process for Social Security Disability benefits can be daunting, and somewhat intimidating for the individual who has no experience with this type of benefits application.
-Connecting with an attorney at the start of your application process will best support initial success, and if you have to appeal, an attorney knows how to present your best case, so that you can collect on your rightful benefits sooner than later.
+Connecting with an OC social security disability attorney at the start of your application process will best support initial success, and if you must appeal, an attorney knows how to present your best case, so that you can collect on your rightful benefits sooner than later.